andre-ye/uni/docs/phil/phil-455/readings.md

 - Yet there is significant disagreement about the normative use of race-talk
 - What do we want our racial concepts, terms, and practices to do?

+---

+## Week 5: A Return to Racial Naturalism

-## "A Radical Solution to the Race Problem", Quayshawn Spencer
+### "A Radical Solution to the Race Problem", Quayshawn Spencer
 - Race picks out a biologically real entity
 - Human population groups form a "Blumenbach partition"